Assessment Maintenance Program Update/Facts

-The Township of Medford’s Assessor’s office commenced the data collection phase of an assessment maintenance program.
+The Township of Medford’s Assessor’s Office commenced the data collection phase of an assessment maintenance program.
 All properties in the community will be visited by the Assessor’s office during this phase.
-Unfortunately, the COVID-19 pandemic has halted the inspection process.
-Our office will notice the areas we will commence inspections once we have been granted permission.
+Unfortunately, the COVID-19 pandemic has delayed the inspection process.
+As of March 1, 2022 our office will notice the areas we will commence inspections.

 Monmouth County, Somerset County and other communities around the state have implemented similar programs and have documented positive results regarding uniformity of assessments and fiscal responsibility/stability. (***Please click the links below to view the Moody’s December 2017 report, The Somerset County Experience and the Monmouth County 2017 update).